simonepri/sympact/readme.md

 ## Synopsis

-Runs a script and profiles its execution time, CPU usage, and memory usage returning an average of all results.
+Sympact runs a script and profiles its execution time, CPU usage, and memory usage.
+Sympact then returns an execution report containing the averages of the results.

 Do you believe that this is *useful*?
 Has it *saved you time*?